Skip to main content

 Often fraudulent misrepresentation is used in claims where there is no contractual claim available, there is a limit on liability of the selling party or what is known as an ‘entire agreement clause’ in a contract that stops a purchasing party from makings claims for incorrect representations of fact about the sale unless they were written into a contract.

-Knowing when it may be sensible or an option to bring a claim in fraudulent misrepresentation is not simple but we have experience in advising clients on these claims.
+Knowing when it may be sensible or an option to bring a claim in fraudulent misrepresentation is not simple, and Tenet’s experience in advising clients on these types of claims can help you navigate your next steps.

-These claims also focus on the individual wrongdoer, so for example, if a company was making the sale which was misleading, but one of their directors made the false representations, it is that director that may be personally liable as well as the company.
-This is known as ‘piercing the corporate veil’.
+Fraudulent misrepresentation claims also focus on the individual wrongdoer, for example, if a company was making the sale which was misleading, but one of their directors made the false representations, the director may be personally liable as well as the company.
+This is known as ‘piercing the corporate veil’ and can assist with recovery or encouraging early settlement.

-Understanding this area of law comes from experience and we have been successful in managing several cases of this type to achieve a successful outcome for our clients.
+Understanding this area of law comes from experience and we have been successful in managing several cases of this type to achieve a positive outcome for our clients.

-This includes property purchases, acquisition of businesses (via share purchase agreements) and being duped through misrepresentations to enter into contracts which did not need to be entered into.
+This includes property purchases, acquisition of businesses (via share purchase agreements) and being duped through misrepresentations to enter into contracts which would have best been avoided, for example, other forms of financial or asset investments.

 To discover more about the world of financial crime and fraud please see our Fraud Hub.